Frequently Asked Questions (FAQ)

 - No file infectors / worms: Please refrain from uploading file infectors and/or or worms to MalwareBazaar

 Note: Should you repeatedly violate the submission policy documented above, your account may get banned from contributing to MalwareBazaar.

 MalwareBazaar maintains a list of code signing certificates used by threat actors to sign malware.
 Code signing certificates are dumped by ReversingLabs A1000 Malware Analysis Platform and manually vetted by abuse.ch.
 The CSCB is being generated every 5 minutes and availabe in CSV format.
 It can be downloaded here:

 Can I use data from MalwareBazaar commercially?

 Yes!
 You can use any data provided by MalwareBazaar for commercial and non-commercial purpose - for free.
 This includes reselling or ingeration into commercial products.
 However, I kindly ask you to have a quick look at the (very short) Terms of Services (ToS) at the end of this FAQ.

 Terms of Services (ToS)

 By using the website of MalwareBazaar or any of it's services / datasets, you agree that:

 - All datasets offered by MalwareBazaar can be used for both, commercial and non-commercial purpose for free without any limitations (CC0)

-- Any data offered by MalwareBazaar is served as it is on best effort
+- Any data offered by MalwareBazaar is served as it is on best effort with no warranty

 - MalwareBazaar can not be held liable for any false positives or damage caused by the use of the website or the datasets provided